-white & Blue (2019)
+WHITE & BLUE (2019)

-I tried for some BIG sounds here, and I am in love with some moments here.
-"Taller Grass" uses only three chords (I'm very proud of that...) - if only to see if I could create drama using such a spare frame.
-I wrote "The Good Life" thirty years ago about our fair city Boston.
+I tried for some BIG sounds here, and there are some moments.
+Taller Grass uses only three chords (I'm very proud of that...) - if only to see if I could create drama using such a spare frame.
+I wrote The Good Life thirty years ago about our fair city Boston, and Ruff Revere.
 I tried to create a huge intro like Gabriel's "Red Rain."
-"Guantanamo" is a terror dream about the end, and that silly old "no due process" thing we got going here.
-Using "Tell Me," my partner, Francine Zaslow, and I created a reasonably elaborate music video that won some awards (Best Music Video / Los Angeles Film Awards).
-Finally, "Am I Real? is another written in my twenties and reworked minorly...
-It's all about singing like percussion.
+Guantanamo is a terror dream - and a metaphor for how so many of us live in fear.
+With the song, Tell Me, my partner, Francine Zaslow, and I created a reasonably elaborate music video that won some awards (Best Music Video / Los Angeles Film Awards).
+A very raw, original version of Tell Me was written 30 years ago, and amounted to more of a primal scream type deal.
+Finally, Am I Real? is another written in my twenties and reworked minorly...
+It's all about trading fours vocally, locking in to the clipped guitars like percussion.